wp-plugins/wp-cms-post-control/readme.txt

 = How do I delete the option(s) out of my database permanently? =

-In v2.1 and above just dectivate the plugin and then delete it using the WordPress plugin page option (not just of your server via FTP!).
+In v2.1 and above just deactivate the plugin and then delete it using the WordPress plugin page option (not just of your server via FTP!).
 When the plugin is deleted through WordPress, it also deletes the option(s) from the database options table that are created.

 = What happens if I activate/deactivate this plugin? =